Happy Valentine’s Day!

 - ¼ teaspoon black pepper

-Place a large sheet pan with rims (or a large stone pan with rims) in your oven and preheat to 425 degrees F.
+Place a large sheet pan with rims (or a large stone pan with rims) in your oven and preheat to 450 degrees F (use convection bake option if you have it available).

 Place chopped potatoes in a large bowl.
 Drizzle potatoes with oil and vinegar.
 Add salt and pepper; toss to coat.
-Transfer potatoes to the preheated pan and place in the oven on top rack uncovered for 20 minutes flipping the potatoes halfway of the cooking time.
-To finish, turn the broiler on for about 2-3 minutes to create a nice crispy texture and caramelized flavor.
+Transfer potatoes to the preheated pan and place in the oven on top rack uncovered for 30 minutes flipping the potatoes halfway of the cooking time.
+To add extra crispiness, broil for about 2 to 3 minutes just before serving.

-- These potatoes can be cooked one of two ways: Bake uncovered on the top rack of the oven at 425 degrees for 20 minutes flipping potatoes halfway of the cooking time and finish by broiling for 2-3 minutes—or bake uncovered at 350 for 2 ½ hours.
+- These potatoes can be cooked one of two ways: Bake uncovered on the top rack of the oven at 450 degrees for 30 minutes flipping potatoes halfway of cooking time and broil for an extra couple minutes just before serving for additional crispness—or bake on middle rack uncovered at 350 for 2 ½ hours.
 I’ve found that there is usually an alternative method, so I try to make recipes work if there is a change in plan.
 The end result tastes and looks the same in this case.
 Sometimes I use the higher temp and shorter time if I am grilling or simply at home already.
 If I plan on being gone or picking up my daughter from school, I’ll prep ahead and cook the potatoes at a lower temp for longer.
 It’s always nice to have options.